ALIPHATICHYD/ALIPHATICHYD/README.md

 - 🔭 I’m currently working on acquiring DSA skills,
 - 🌱 I’m currently exploring Software Engineering,
 - 👯 I’m looking for people to contribute to my open-source projects.
-- 🤔 I’m looking for help with expanding my community,
+- 🤔 I’m looking for help with going into open-source,
 - 💬 Ask me about anything🌚,
 - 📫 How to reach me: Email: adegokefuad1@gmail.com, Phone: +2347053539948,
 - 😄 Pronouns: He/Him/His,